 About Glenn Eure

-The concept for the Kitty Hawk Monument to a Century of Flight is his, and he was one of the design artists for this 60 x 75 ft. flight sculpture which was constructed in 2003 in celebration of the centennial of powered flight and dedicated to the soaring of the human spirit.
+The concept for the Kitty Hawk Monument to a Century of Flight was his, and he was one of the design artists for this 60 x 75 ft. flight sculpture which was constructed in 2003 in celebration of the centennial of powered flight and dedicated to the soaring of the human spirit.